DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "..."

 "That's right.
-In addition to that, the predecessor wanted to talk about it with you, when you'll reach twenties.
+In addition to that, the predecessor wanted to talk about it with you, when you'll reach your twenties.
 I'm actually violating his orders now."

 "...Fool."